lachezaraspa/PHPProject1DV608/Test Cases.md

 * Press "Register" button

 ###Output:
+* The link "Back to login", is shown.
 * The text "Not logged in", is shown.
 * The text "Register new user", is shown.
 * Error message: “Username has too few characters, at least 3 characters.” is shown